gsarti/covid-papers-browser/README.md

-# Covid-19 Browser: Browse Scientific Covid-19 & SARS-CoV-2 Articles with SciBERT
+# Covid-19 Browser: Browse Scientific Articles about Covid-19 & SARS-CoV-2 with SciBERT-NLI

 **Covid-19 Browser** is an interactive experimental tool leveraging a state-of-the-art language model to search relevant content inside the [COVID-19 Open Research Dataset (CORD-19)](https://pages.semanticscholar.org/coronavirus-research) recently published by the White House and its research partners.
 The dataset contains over 44,000 scholarly articles about COVID-19, SARS-CoV-2 and related coronaviruses.